 The temporary sound barrier shall be constructed of a sound blanket system hung on scaffolding to achieve the required height.
 This system is very effective in the reduction of construction noise and allows the ability to move or adjust the wall location.
-An alternative sound barrier design would consist of plywood installed atop a porrable concrete K-Rail system.
-This alternative solution is effective in the reduction of noise and allows the ability to the ability to move or adjust the wall location.
+An alternative sound barrier design would consist of plywood installed atop a portable concrete K-Rail system.
+This alternative solution is effective in the reduction of noise and also allows the ability to move or adjust the wall location.

-An alternative approach to the sound barrier would be to equip all of the heavy construction equipment used in the construction of the Veterinary Medical Hospital and the service road-with-acoustical-silencers installeddirectly onto the construction equipment's exhaust system.
+An alternative approach to the sound barrier would be to equip all of the heavy construction equipment used in the construction of the Veterinary Medical Hospital and the service road with acoustical silencers installed directly onto the construction equipment's exhaust system.
 This alternative mitigation solution would reduce the temporary construction noise impacts to below the City of Oakland's noise threshold limits.

-- Iruplementation Responsibility: Project Sponsor - Initial Approval Responsibility: Planning and Zoning Division; Building Services Division, Zoning Inspection - > Ongoing Monitoring Responsibility: Building Services Division, Zoning Inspection
+- Implementation Responsibility: Project Sponsor - Initial Approval Responsibility: Planning and Zoning Division; Building Services Division, Zoning Inspection - > Ongoing Monitoring Responsibility: Building Services Division, Zoning Inspection